 Item #: AP6454

-In the Synthesis and Analysis of a Coordination Compound Classic Lab Kit for AP* Chemistry, students use ratios of absorbance to identify compounds, providing students practice in synthesis techniques and the spectrophotometry process.
+In the Synthesis and Analysis of a Coordination Compound Classic Lab Kit for AP* Chemistry, students use ratios of absorbance to identify compounds, providing them with practice in synthesis techniques and the spectrophotometry process.

 See more product details